-Pituitary tumor
+Pituitary Tumor

-What is a pituitary adenoma?
+What is a pituitary tumor?

-A pituitary adenoma is a fairly common benign growth that occurs in the pituitary gland.
+A pituitary tumor, or pituitary adenoma, is a fairly common benign growth that occurs in the pituitary gland.
 Tiny, microscopic pituitary adenomas are found in up to 20% of the population, although a much, much smaller percentage of patients will require treatment.
 The tumor can sometimes release active hormones associated with pituitary function; on the other hand, some tumors may cause no symptoms.
 Many of early tumors can be found incidentally during a routine workup of another problem.
 If a tumor with no symptoms is left alone, it can grow in size and eventually push on the optic nerve or other brain structures.

-What are the symptoms?
+What are the symptoms of a pituitary tumor?

 Some symptoms of pituitary adenoma are caused by the bulk of tumor as it pushes on adjacent structures: